ageller/IntroToQuarto/README.md

 ## Rendering your Quarto doc to different formats

 To convert one of the example files, e.g. `example1.qmd` into a .html file using Quarto, first download or clone this repo.
-Then in a terminal within the `examples` directory execute the following command:
+Then for Python folks, in a terminal within the `examples` directory execute the following command:

 ```
 quarto render example1.qmd --to html
 ```
+For R folks, you can open the example file in RStudio and click the `Render` button at the top.

-(You can replace html with [many other formats](https://quarto.org/docs/output-formats/all-formats.html).)
+(You can replace `html` with [many other formats](https://quarto.org/docs/output-formats/all-formats.html).)